Tamas-Gavlider/2410-hackhaton-team5/README.md

 ![Colour Palette](docs/colours.png)

-These colors look fantastic!
-They have a professional, yet modern vibe.

-#F2EBE1 (Off-white) – Great for background elements, keeping things clean and minimal.
+#F2EBE1 (Off-white) – Great for background elements, keeping things clean and minimal.<br>
-#305F6D (Teal) – Ideal for headers, highlights, or icons to bring focus and contrast.
+#305F6D (Teal) – Ideal for headers, highlights, or icons to bring focus and contrast.<br>
-#BF6E15 (Orange) – This strong accent color could be used for buttons, call-to-actions, or important highlights to draw attention.
+#BF6E15 (Orange) – This strong accent color could be used for buttons, call-to-actions, or important highlights to draw attention.<br>
-#C1884E (Light Brown) – A softer tone that would pair well with the orange, maybe for secondary buttons or text.
+#C1884E (Light Brown) – A softer tone that would pair well with the orange, maybe for secondary buttons or text.<br>
 #698C8E (Muted Blue) – A calming color that would work great for less prominent text, borders, or nav/ footer sections.

 This palette balances warm and cool tones, making the app feel both welcoming and trustworthy